TrainWeb.org Facebook Page

 Map: Ba 42 E 8 Topographic Maps

 Until improvements to Hammonds Ferry Road forced their move in late 2007, a row of cabooses sat stranded on the southeast side of the tracks.
-Most, if PRR crossbuck not all of the cabooses, were sold off to individual collectors.
-This was the view from where Sulphur Spring Road had crossed the tracks.
-Whether that at right had been the actial crossbuck at this location is unknown.
+Most, if PRR crossbuck not all the cabooses, were sold off to individual collectors.
+Whether that at right had been the actual crossbuck at this location is unknown.
 The building at the far end of the cabooses was built in 1953 upon the site of B&O's former Lansdowne Station but was not owned by the railroad.
 It was razed in 2018.

-A nearby underground pedestrian walkway is dated 1967, which probably reflects the year the grade crossing closed.
-Around the same time, the construction of Baltimore Beltway interchange #10 obliterated the original intersection of Sulphur Spring Road with Washington Boulevard (US 1).
+A nearby, now-closed underground pedestrian walkway is dated 1967, which probably reflects the year the grade crossing closed.
+Construction of Baltimore Beltway interchange #10 obliterated the original intersection of Sulphur Spring Road with Washington Boulevard (US 1) and changed traffic patterns.

 Links: Lansdowne Station, 2005 caboose row